nikolaDrljaca/extractor/docs/AppStructure.md

   implementations.
   It should be noted that every use case has a single responsibility in the scope of its logic.

-In `TextEmbeddingExtractor` as the name implies, the unit of logic is creation of text based embeddings from images.
-The interface defines the contract and there is an actual implementation next to it.
+In `ExtractLupaAnnotations` as the name implies, the unit of logic is creation of embeddings from images.

 Modeling logic this way allows the use of composition -> Use cases can be composed to create more complex